jacquesboitreaud/citation_network_prediction/README.md

 Problem questions

 1. Which technic is the most performant for this problem ?
--> Mathieu : Word2Vec and then SVM ?
+-> Mathieu : SVM ?

 2. What are the most relevant features ?
 -> Mathieu : I think that we may preprocess the dataset to find another features.
 In particular, since we are studying a graph structure, we may compute the common neighbors between two nodes.
 There are some interesting details in [1] concerning the features.